 When an examiner intends to grant a patent, this information is communicated to the applicant (EPO: Announcement of grant; JPO: Decision to grant; USPTO: Notice of allowance).
 If a patent cannot be granted in the form as filed before the Office, the intention to reject the application is communicated to the applicant (EPO: Examination Report; JPO: Notification of reason for refusal; USPTO: Office action of rejection).
 The applicant may then make amendments to the application, generally in the claims, after which examination is resumed.
 This procedural step is iterated as long as the applicant continues to make appropriate amendments.
-Then, either the patent is granted (see above) or the application is finally rejected (EPO: Intention to refuse; JPO: Decision of rejection; USPTO: Final rejection) or withdrawn by the applicant (EPO: Withdrawal; JPO: Withdrawal or Abandonment; USPTO: Abandonment).
+Then, either the patent is granted or the application is finally rejected (EPO: Intention to refuse; JPO: Decision of rejection; USPTO: Final rejection) or withdrawn by the applicant (EPO: Withdrawal; JPO: Withdrawal or Abandonment; USPTO: Abandonment).
 In addition, if no request for examination for an application is filed to the EPO or the JPO within the prescribed period (EPO: six months after publication of the search; JPO: three years from the date of filing), the application will be deemed to have been withdrawn.
 In all three procedures, an applicant may withdraw or abandon the application at any time before the application is granted or finally refused.
+At the JPO, the applicant or the owner of the rights may abandon his own rights at anytime as far as these rights are valid.